Shmilowitz/PythonHomicide/README.md

 ![picture alt](http://i.imgur.com/lqvISgY.png)

 ## 2.Which weapon is most used by men?
+First thing to note is the numbers between the two graphs.
+Men are more often killers than women.
+Women tend to use "Knife" or "Blunt objects" more often than men

 ![picture alt](http://i.imgur.com/9f7HiSa.png)

 ## 3.Which weapon is most used by women?